wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

   - Could have a static "get" method in KijiMetaTable that can get the appropriate restorer
 - Figure out what to do about hashing entity IDs.
 Right now we are really hashing twice (once in Kiji, once in Cassandra).

+- `CassandraKijiRowData` does not need to use all of its fetched data to populate a map in its `getMap` method.
+It should look at the data request and populate only those values that are valid with regard to requested columns, filters, max versions, etc.

 Open questions